 Individual metals with high densities, atomic weights, and atomic numbers are referred to as heavy metals.
-Numerous ways in which heavy metals are discharged into the environment: mining, urbanization, the chemical industry, sewage treatment plants, pesticide manufacturing facilities, biomedical applications, and hazardous farming methods.
-(Das et al., 2023).
+Numerous ways in which heavy metals are discharged into the environment: mining, urbanization, the chemical industry, sewage treatment plants, pesticide manufacturing facilities, biomedical applications, and hazardous farming methods.(Das et al., 2023).
 Heavy metal contamination is considered as significant and critical environmental issues that reduce crop productivity and directly or indirectly jeopardizes the survival of almost all types of living entities on the planet (Aziz et al., 2023).
 When plants absorb harmful metals, chemical residues remain on product that is sold, which can lead to mutagenic responses and human cancer (Kamaruzaman et al., 2023).
 Heavy metal pollution affects wildlife because it disrupts the natural balance of the environment and lowers biodiversity as wildlife directly depends on plants for survival (Fei et al., 2022).
 Many years are spent in the environment by heavy metals because they are usually not biodegradable (Suman et al., 2018).
 Even at low amounts, heavy metals including arsenic (As), lead (Pb), cadmium (Cd), chromium (Cr), and mercury (Hg) are thought to be highly hazardous to unintended living things (Di et al., 2023).
 Technologies suitable to measure metal mobility and presence in soil, water, and wastewater have been developed with respect to the rising environmental pollution problems.
 Using living things like bacteria to cut down the hazardous materials in the atmosphere is known as bioremediation (Sonawane et al., 2022).
 Bioremediation is thought to be a strategy of the future for decreasing the impacts of pollution on the environment produced by human activity.
 This method is ecologically sound and appropriate for cleaning up pollutants (Bala et a., 2022).
-Phytoremediation is efficient plant-based method which has emerged recently to solve environmental problems, by collecting and eliminating elemental contaminants or drop down their bioavailability in soil or water, using plants (Liu and Tran, 2021).
+Phytoremediation is efficient plant-based method which has emerged recently to solve environmental problems, by collecting and eliminating elemental contaminants or drop downtheir bioavailability in soil or water, using plants (Liu and Tran, 2021).
 In view of the technology's great efficacy, cost, and environmental friendliness, it is largely accepted in modern research (Sharma, 2021).
 Plant species from both aquatic and terrestrial, have been used to remove contaminants from the environment.

-2.1.1.g Noise pollution:
+2.1.1.gNoise pollution: